The Hollyhock Humanities Fellowship

 If you are a SPED or ESL educator who teaches history/social studies then you may apply.
 At this time, we do not offer separate sessions for SPED or ESL teachers.

-Hollyhock Humanities Fellowship is excited to welcome these educators from NY and NJ to learn and grow together as a community.
-Click on each photo to see their Teaching Superpower!
+Hollyhock Humanities Fellowship is excited to welcome these 44 educators from NY and NJ to learn and grow together as a community.
+Click on their photos below to see their Teaching Superpower!

 View Teaching Superpower